JamisonWhite/svn_trunk_to_git_subtree/README.md

 ##Scripts
 Each script has an example using the included sample working folder.
-The working folder has the inputs to migrate the Apache log4j, log4net, and log4php SVN trunks into a single Git repo. __Beware these SVN repos are huge and require XXX hours to process.
-I do not recommend executing the examples.__
+The working folder has the inputs to migrate the Apache log4j, log4net, and log4php SVN trunks into a single Git repo. <span style="color:red">(Do not execute the samples.
+The current sample SVN repos are huge and require  hours to process.)</span>

 ###01\_init\_target\_repo.sh [working folder]
 - Create the target folder